raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-15-how-to-be-a-good-manager.md

 * **Lead them to figure it out**
     - lead them down your steps or your thought process on how you would solve the problem, not just give them the solution
     - **"what have you tried so far?"**
-    - "What have you considered tyring"
+    - "What have you considered trying"
     - "What did you research?
 Did you find anything?"
-    - "And then finally, have you tried looking up ..."" (you would look for to find the anser)
+    - "And then finally, have you tried looking up ..."" (you would look for to find the answer)

 * **start small**